 This is an example of an excuse, masquerading as a reason.
 I had no real reason preventing me from taking her; I just used me being tired as justification.
 Fortunately, the consequences of my excuse were virtually non-existent; my daughter only had to wait a day before she got what she wanted.
 Sadly, the same cannot be said for many of the excuses we make, especially in business, where most opportunities aren’t as persistent as my daughter.

 Today, we are going to look at some of the most common excuses companies make for why they have not already implemented test automation.
-And while many of these excuses may sound familiar, or have been echoed within your own organization’s walls, the main takeaway from this is not the excuses themselves, but the benefits you’re missing out on by making them.
+And while many of these excuses may sound familiar, or have been echoed within your own organization’s walls, the main takeaway from this is not the excuses themselves, but the benefits of test automation that you’re missing out on by making these excuses.

 “The cost of test automation is just too high!”

-In the case of test automation; I usually hear test managers claim that the cost of implementation is just too high.
-This is understandable, after all, at first glance investing in automation may seem cost prohibitive – especially for smaller organizations.
+In the case of test automation, I usually hear test managers claim that the cost of implementation is just too high.
+This is understandable, after all, at first glance investing in automation or in an automation testing company may seem cost prohibitive – especially for smaller organizations.
 However, when implemented properly and utilized correctly, test automation will typically pay for itself through decreased labour, reduced time-to-market, and by allowing your teams to focus on more critical initiatives like customer needs and product functionality and improvement.

 “I don’t really have a need for test automation.”

 Perhaps the cost of test automation isn’t an issue for you.
-Maybe, you believe that your business simply wouldn’t benefit from such an initiative – which is a fair point.
+Maybe, you believe that your business simply wouldn’t benefit from such an initiative or by looking into the possibility of hiring an automation testing company – which is a fair point.
 Why would you want to incur any cost if there wasn’t a sufficient need to justify it?

 But let me ask you, does customer experience and the perception they have of your brand matter to you?
 Would your organization benefit if it was able to not only produce better products but bring them to market much faster?
 What if you were able to reduce the operating expenses of your business, without sacrificing growth and profitability?
 How about ensuring that you can repeatedly and accurately run tests that help to ensure the highest quality products?